Common sheath-tailed bat

-The common sheathtail bat (Taphozous georgianus), is a bat in the family Emballonuridae, occurring in northern Australia.
+The common sheath-tailed bat (Taphozous georgianus), is a bat in the family Emballonuridae, occurring in northern Australia.

 Taxonomy

 A description of the species was first published in 1915 by Oldfield Thomas, his notes on two bat genera resulting in a new subspecies Taphozous australis georgianus.
 The taxon was included in a revision by Ellis Le Geyt Troughton (1925) that proposed recognition as a species and this status was acknowledged in 1967.
 Other recognised generic combinations include Saccolaimus georgianus.
 The holotype, the skull and skin of a female, is held at the British Museum of Natural History and the locality of the collection noted as King George Sound; the species has not been recorded at this location.

-Common names also include common sheath-tailed bat or sharp-nosed tomb bat.
+Common names also include common sheath-tail bat or sharp-nosed tomb bat.

 Description

 The overall colour of the fur is brown or greyish-brown, dark at the back and slightly paler at the front, the basal colour of the hair is creamy.
 Their snout narrows toward the tip.
 The colour of the lips and bald head is sepia.
 Fine hairs at the underside of the arms are ginger-grey.
 The forearm range in measurement from 66 to 74 millimetres, the weight range is 19 to 41 grams.
 They are no larger than 9 centimetres in length.
 The outer half is infolded at the edge of the tragus.
 A pouch is found at the radial-metacarpal, a gular sac is absent, The interfemoral membrane covers most of the tail, the tip is bare and prominent.

 The roosting position distinguishes it from similar bats, they lay their body close to the surface with the forearms stretched out and shoulders raising the head up.
 The peculiar posture of the bat is described as crab-like.

 It is similar to other sheathtails, smaller than Taphozous troughtoni, which also occurs in northern Queensland, and distinguished from Taphozous hilli of central Australia by the lack of neck pouch (gular sac) in the male and greater interval between the cuspids.